 The table below presents the number of visits to each website during March 2018.
 The meaning behind these numbers is somewhat more ambiguous than the global ranking, since the visits represented are not necessarily unique visitors.
 That means that while some people might be coming to the website because they’re interested in the product, others might be returning because a product isn’t performing well and they need technical support and troubleshooting.

-That said, the placement of the VPNs are not that different from the global ranking, with ExpressVPN at the top, followed by NordVPN and the other mid-size VPNs.
+That said, the placement of the VPNs are not that different from the global ranking, with ExpressVPN at the top, followed by CyberGhost and the other mid-size VPNs.

 Where we start seeing differences is in how visitor numbers have changed during the past six months.